tanmayv25/echo_backend/README.md

 module, and to give each backend a home for its own CI and container image instead of bundling everything into the main `dynamo` repo.

-## Why a separate repo?

-Writing a backend against `dynamo.common.backend` is the easy part -- the friction is everywhere *around* it: GitHub Actions wiring, Dockerfile templates, release pipelines.
-Keeping each backend in its own repo:

-- Isolates per-engine CI (no need to pull in every framework's tests).
-- Lets each backend pick its own container base image and dependency pins.
-- Keeps the core `dynamo` repo lean.

 ## Repository layout